MANUFACTURING IMPROVEMENT MADE EASY BY VORNE

 • Show a timeline of the shift so supervisors walking the floor can visualize the shift.

 For supervisors and managers, a “digital Andon” view generated from real-time data can also be a valuable tool.
 Use color to draw instant attention where it is needed - such as downtime events.
 In this example, four lines are running normally, one is down, and one is in changeover.
 If the down event is longer than a few minutes, the supervisor may want to check in with their team and help them get the line back up and running.
 A natural extension is to generate push alerts in situations where you want to ensure proactive involvement from your production team.
+This transition from reviewing downtime after the fact to seeing it as it happens is what enables teams to respond immediately and make adjustments during the shift.

 What's included in your 90-day free trial?